-The entire class will place their PRACTICE Salmon on one sheet pan in sequence order, and once the class leader and then your instructor has verified, they will be placed in the freezer for later use.
-You will repeat the above steps for TEST Salmon as well.
+The entire class will place their PRACTICE salmon on one sheet pan in sequence order (station 1, 2, 3....) and once the class leader and then instructor has verified, they will be placed in the freezer for later use.
+You will repeat the above steps for TEST salmon as well

-- Flat Fish - Red Snapper:
+Flat Fish- Dover Sole

-Mise en place; plastic wrap, boning knife, cutting board, waste pan, usable product pan, ice pan, sanitation bucket, towels, gloves, needle nose pliers.
+Mise en place - plastic wrap, boning knife, cutting board, waste pan, usable product pan, ice pan, sanitation bucket, towels, gloves, needle nose pliers

 Lay the fish flat on the cutting board head facing away from you tail towards you.
-Make and even slice down the length of the backbone from head to tail.
-Make a small slit near the tail as to expose the meat, using pliers gently grab a small amount of skin a pull towards head exposing the whole filet, using extreme caution with the knife parallel to the left filet, from head to tail, slicing gently following the natural contour away from backbone.
-You will then repeat on the right side of fish, turn the fish over, and repeat steps.
-You will end with four (4) fillets you will then scrape any remaining meat with a spoon set aside for later use.
+Make and even slice down the length of the back bone from head to tail, Make a small slit near the tail as to expose the meat, using pliers gently grab a small amount of skin a pull towards head exposing the whole fillet , using extreme caution with the knife parallel to the left fillet from head to tail slice gently following the natural contour away from back bone repeat on the right side of fish, turn the fish over, and repeat steps you will end with 4 fillets you will then scrape any remaining meat with a spoon set aside for later use.